-The cost recovery method of revenue recognition is a concept in accounting that refers to a method in which a business does not recognize income related to a sale until the cash collected exceeds the cost of the good or service sold.
-In other words, under the cost recovery method, profit is only recognized when cash payments have recovered the seller’s cost.
+The cost recovery method of revenue recognition is a concept in accounting that refers to a method in which a business does not recognize profit related to a sale until the cash collected exceeds the cost of the good or service sold.
+In other words, using this method, profits are only recognized when cash payments have recovered the seller’s cost.

 Intuition Behind the Cost Recovery Method

 The cost recovery method is a method of revenue recognition in which there is uncertainty.
 Therefore, it is used to account for revenue when revenue streams from a sale cannot be accurately determined.
-Accounting standards IAS 18 requires a company to recognize revenue only when the amount is measurable and cash flows are probable.
-The underlying concept behind the cost recovery method is as follows:
+Accounting standards IAS 18 require a company to recognize revenue only when the amount is measurable and cash flows are probable.
+The underlying concept behind this method is as follows:

 Net profit is not recognized until the cash collected exceeds the cost of the item and/or service sold.

 Shiny Clothes Ltd. is a retail store that recently purchased inventory costing $100,000.
 The retail store sells its inventory to multiple customers for a total sale price of $130,000 – implying a $30,000 profit.
 The sales were made on credit, and Shiny Clothes Ltd. does not know the recovery rate of their sales to customers.
 The company decides to use the cost recovery method to recognize revenue.

 The retail store made sales of $100,000 in period 0 and received cash flows from sales of $50,000, $60,000, and $20,000 in the following three periods, respectively.
 The cash flows from the sale of $100,000 inventory are shown as follows: